Queen Elizabeth 2: Final voyage

-Queen Elizabeth 2 left Southampton Docks for the final time at 1915 GMT on 11 November 2008, to begin her farewell voyage by the name of "QE2s Final Voyage".
+Queen Elizabeth 2 left Southampton Docks for the final time on 11 November 2008, to begin her farewell voyage by the name of "QE2s Final Voyage".
 After purchasing her for US$100 million her ownership passed to Nakheel Properties, a company of Dubai World, on 26 November.
 The decommissioning of the ship was particularly poignant for Queen Elizabeth 2s only permanent resident, Beatrice Muller, aged 89, who lived on board in retirement for nine years, at a cost of some £3,500 (~€4,300, ~$5,400) per month.

 At the time of her retirement, QE2 had sailed 5.8 million nautical miles, carried close to 3 million passengers and completed 806 transatlantic crossings, plus 26 world cruises.